DerAlexmeister/SherlockGopher/docs/api.md

 ### /meta
 - [Basicaddress]/monitor/v1/meta
 - Type: GET
-- Will meta information about the service.
+- Will return meta information about the services (Analyser and Crawler).

 **Response:**
 ```Json